tlehman/bin/README.md

 ### tfind
 (Mac OS X 10.9+ only) Find files under ~ that have a given tag.

+### todo
+Extract TODO messages from list of files on stdin

 ### wrap
 Wraps each line in stdin with single quotes.